bluepichu/integrader/readme.md

 3. Run `npm install`
 4. Run `mongod` to start the MongoDB database.
 5. Run `node server/serv.js` to begin integrader.
 This will open integrader `localhost:1337`.
-**OR**
-4-5.
-Run `foreman start` to open integrader on localhost:5000.
-Note, this will connect to the master db instead of the local one

 ## Release Notes